pycage/pikku-dvr/README.md

 Just a tiny (finnish: pikku) digital video recorder for the Linux command line.

-* The EPG (electronic programming guide) is updated automatically
+* The EPG (electronic program guide) is updated automatically
 * Browse the EPG and schedule recordings
 * Get the recordings in MP4 format